daniel-dabrowski-177/caster-cookie-diet-tracker-app/README.md

 10. Here you can enter "grams" or "calories" of your products and apply your changes </br>
 11. At the homepage you can click at the name of the meal to see more properties of your meals </br>

-#### !This is demo app and it uses localStorage, so if you are not interested to use this app anymore, please click at the camel icon - (settings page), and restore your memory by clicking "Click me!" button!
+#### !This is demo app and it uses localStorage, so if you are not interested to use this app anymore, please click at the "camel icon" to go settings page, and restore your memory by clicking "Click me!" button!

 ## Links to project
 https://caster-cookie-diet-tracker-app.netlify.app